✓ Updated April 2026

 Taxis and Ride-Sharing (Uber/Cabify)

-Taxis are readily available at ranks throughout the Costa del Sol and can be hailed on the street.
-Ride-sharing apps like Uber and Cabify also operate, offering a potentially more predictable pricing model.
-These are convenient for direct, door-to-door service, especially with luggage or late at night.
+Taxis are readily available at ranks and can be hailed on the street, while Uber and Cabify operate in most major towns.
+They are convenient for direct door-to-door service, especially with luggage or late at night.

 Car Rental